imagene-me/ns-plugins/README.md

 - You will be prompted for the package names to publish.
 Leaving blank and hitting enter will publish them all.
 - You will then be prompted for the version to use.
 Leaving blank will auto bump the patch version (it also handles prerelease types like alpha, beta, rc, etc. - It even auto tags the corresponding prelease type on npm).
 - You will then be given a brief sanity check 🧠😊

-Note: You have to be logged in to npm in console before publish package (confluence)

 <h3 align="center">Made with ❤️</h3>